WHAT IS THE CHASE 5/24 RULE AND WHY DOES IT MATTER?

 Co-Branded Chase cards (airline and hotel cards)

-• You can earn the bonus on Chase co-branded cards every 24 months but you can not currently hold the card to be approved
+• You can earn the bonus on Chase co-branded cards every 24 months, but you cannot currently hold the card to be approved

 • You can only hold one Southwest Airlines personal card at a time